brenordv/fastapi-simple-python-api/readme.md

 at `http://localhost:8000/api/docs`.

 ## Endpoints
-1. `GET '/api/v1/sys-mon'`: Returns the system's CPU and memory usage.
-2. `POST '/api/v1/notify`: If the request body contains a `msg` field, a message will be sent to the `/alerts/info` MQTT queue.
-3. `GET '/api/v1/health'`: Health check endpoint.
+1. `GET '/api/v1/health'`: Health check endpoint.
 Returns 200 if the service is up and running.
+2. `GET '/api/v1/sys-mon'`: Returns the system's CPU and memory usage.
+3. `POST '/api/v1/notify`: If the request body contains a `msg` field, a message will be sent to the `/alerts/info` MQTT queue.
+4. `POST /api/v1/pdf/compress`: Compresses a PDF file.
+The file must be sent as a form-data field named `file`.
+5. `POST /api/v1/pdf/split`: Splits a PDF file.
+The file must be sent as a form-data field named `file`.
+6. `POST /api/v1/pdf/merge`: Merges multiple PDF files.

 ## Docker image